My first trip to the US was for my 21st birthday.

 Back in Australia, big houses with as many bedrooms and bathrooms as possible are what most people desire, but our experience has made us realise that we’re completely happy living in a tiny space.

-We don’t need all the extra bedrooms and bathrooms and giant living areas.
+We don’t need all the extra bedrooms and bathrooms and giant living areas and.
 Living like minimalists works for us, so we’ll continue doing that after we move back to Australia.

 7. It was harder than I thought to be away from family